Aiffres to Ruffec railway line: Continued use of the route

-In 1987, a 6km arboretum and botanic garden trail were created on the trackbed and former sidings through Melle, with more than 1000 species of plants.
+In 1987, a 6 km arboretum and botanic garden trail were created on the trackbed and former sidings through Melle, with more than 1000 species of plants.

 In 1999, the 9 km section between Celles-sur-Belles and Melle was converted into a walking, cycling and horse riding trail, known as the 'Ruban Vert' and became part of a national network of 'voies vertes'.
-It was later extended further along the railway route to Prahecq, to a full length of 14.5km.
+It was later extended further along the railway route to Prahecq, to a full length of 14.5 km.

+In 2020, a section of the route near Brioux-sur-Boutonne was subject to archaeological excavation prior to development of the site.
+The route of the railway was identified but no significant remains were reported.